The Two-Fluid Theory for Superfluid Hydrodynamics and Rotational Motion: Revolutionary Analysis of Rotational Motion

 where $\omega$ is the angular velocity, $r$ is the radius from the $z$ axis, and $g$ is the acceleration due to gravity.
 This implies that the whole liquid is rotating rigidly.
 If Landau's (1941) irrotational idea held, only the normal liquid can rotate and the quadratic term should be scaled by the fraction of normal liquid, $n_*/n$.

 Instead of drawing the obvious conclusion that the experimental data disproved Landau's (1941) hypothesis, workers sought refuge in complications.
-Walmsley and Lane (1958) (see also Lane (1962) and Pathria 1972 \S10.7) attribute to Landau and Lifshitz (1955) and to Lifshitz and Kagenov (1955) a model of microscopic vortices of superfluid, with velocity inversely proportional to the distance from their axis and zero vorticity, arranged in annular rings in such a way as to give the same overall rotation velocity as the normal fluid (Pathria 1972 \S10.7).
+Walmsley and Lane (1958) (see also Lane (1962) and Pathria (1972 \S10.7)) attribute to Landau and Lifshitz (1955) and to Lifshitz and Kagenov (1955) a model of microscopic vortices of superfluid, with velocity inversely proportional to the distance from their axis and zero vorticity, arranged in annular rings in such a way as to give the same overall rotation velocity as the normal fluid (Pathria 1972 \S10.7) (see \S\ref{Sec:nonVortex}).
 Walmsley and Lane (1958) state that the trial wave functions of Onsager and Feynman give `an equilibrium distribution of vortices [that] leads to an angular momentum and free energy which are indistinguishable from those of a classical liquid\ldots' and `that this model compares favorably with that of Landau and Lifshitz'.

-In any case, although the individual vorteces have zero vorticity, the overall superfluid velocity field corresponding to their uniform distribution is one of rigid rotation with uniform vorticity, $\nabla \times {\bf v}_0({\bf r}) = 2\omega \hat{\bf z}$ (Pathria 1972 \S10.7).
-It is not clear to the present author how this can be considered to be irrotational.
+In any case, although the individual vortices have zero vorticity (but see \S \ref{Sec:nonVortex}), the overall superfluid velocity field corresponding to their uniform distribution is one of rigid rotation with uniform vorticity, $\nabla \times {\bf v}_0({\bf r}) = 2\omega \hat{\bf z}$ (Pathria 1972 \S10.7).
+It is not clear to the present author how this can be considered to be irrotational ( \S\ref{Sec:nonVortex}).

 A simpler explanation of Osborne's (1950) measurements is given by the two-fluid theory.
 The velocity equation (\ref{Eq:dotp0''}) for condensed bosons is

 For uncondensed bosons (cf.\ Eq.~(\ref{Eq:dotp*})) it is